Pollora/documentation/theming.md

 ## Localization

 Language files should be placed in the `lang/` folder of your theme.
-Pollen will load them automatically.
+Pollora will load them automatically.

 ## Theme Development